-Well, I finally finished Bioshock; well one of the endings.
-It was fantastic – well worth the time and effort.
+I finally finished Bioshock; well one of the endings.
+It was fantastic – definitely worth the time and effort.
 I played the nice guy and rescued all the Little Sisters.
 See?
 I’m not as bad as people would have you believe.

 Despite a small amount of grind, this really is a magnificently designed game, where the story keeps you going as much as the action, and there’s just enough twists to keep each level interesting.